llvm/circt/README.md

 whole tree compile slower, but allows you to step through code into the LLVM and MLIR frameworks.

-To get something that runs fast, use `-DCMAKE_BUILD_TYPE=Release`.
-This can make a very large difference in performance.
+To get something that runs fast, use `-DCMAKE_BUILD_TYPE=Release` or `-DCMAKE_BUILD_TYPE=RelWithDebInfo` if you want to go fast and optionally if you want debug info to go with it.  `RELEASE` mode makes a very large difference in performance.

 5) Build MLIR and run MLIR tests as a smoketest: